top of page

 Ephraim – Seventh Tribe / Tishrei - Seventh Month

-We have completed the month of Elul and now, we begin the seventh month of the Hebrew Festival Calendar – the month of Tishrei, a month that is very unique in its attributes.
-This is the only month in the Hebrew calendar that contains three appointed festivals; Rosh Hashanah (Feast of Trumpets), Yom Kippur (Day of Atonement) and Sukkot (Feast of Tabernacles) - plus Rosh Kodesh (New Moon).
+Tishri is the seventh month of the Hebrew Festival Calendar – a month that is very unique in its attributes.
+This is the only month in the Hebrew calendar that contains three scripturally mentioned festivals; Rosh Hashanah (Feast of Trumpets), Yom Kippur (Day of Atonement) and Sukkot (Feast of Tabernacles) - plus Rosh Kodesh (New Moon).

-This month is also known as the Head of the Year because the sages believe this is the time that creation took place.
-It was not until the time of the first Exodus that the establishment of Nisan as the First of Months happened – which officially established the Festival Calendar.
+On the civil calendar, Tishri is the beginning month of the year.
+This month is known as the Head of the Year because the sages believe this is the time that creation took place.
+It was not until the time of the first Exodus that the establishment of Nisan as the First of Months was initiated – which officially established the Festival Calendar.

-After a quick review of how the association of a tribe to a Hebrew month is established, we will begin discovering the attributes of this highly important month.
-It is said by the sages that when we are to appear in Jerusalem for the three Feasts (Pesach, Shavuot, Sukkot), this corresponds to our fathers, Abraham, Isaac and Jacob.
+It is said by the sages that when we are to appear in Jerusalem for the three Festivals (Spring/Pesach, Shavuot, Fall/Sukkot), this corresponds to our fathers, Abraham, Isaac and Jacob.
 Following this line of thought, the celebration of Rosh Chodesh (new moon), which happens twelve times a year, corresponds to the twelve tribes.
 There are a number of ways to correspond a month with a tribe.
 Some do so with the birth order of the sons, while others use the order of the tribes as they camped around the Tabernacle in the wilderness.
 This study is using the camping order.

 Therefore, by using the ‘equation’ of numerical order of the month to the numerical order of the tribe as they camped, the tribe associated with the seventh month is the tribe of Ephraim.

 This month and this tribe hold a uniqueness unlike the other months (except the next month of Cheshvan), because Ephraim was not born of one of the wives of Jacob.
-Even more difference is noted… for Joseph named his sons, whereas Jacob’s sons were named by their mothers.
-We can see that clearly with the definition of Ephraim - “for God had made me fruitful in the land of my affliction”.
+Another difference is that Joseph named his sons, whereas Jacob’s sons were named by their mothers.
+We can see that clearly with the definition of Ephraim - “for God had made me fruitful in the land of my (Joseph) affliction”.

 But we must remember that when Joseph was born, his mother named him, so let’s go back into history and find out why Rachel named her first born son, Joseph.
 Joseph means “remover or increaser”.
 This may seem like opposites, but in the right context, this meaning makes sense.
 Rachel wasn’t barren anymore and her disgrace was finally removed (asaph) and she declared “May the LORD add (yoseph) to me another son”.